 EMTRAC Central Monitor Displaying AVL Maps

-The components used for this system are the same as those used for basic EMTRAC TSP functionality, making it a cost-effective way to implement an accurate and reliable AVL system.
+Because the AVL system uses the same EMTRAC components as those used for basic Transit Signal Priority, the system is a cost-effective way to provide accurate and reliable activity monitoring.

 Automatically locate specific trains, intersections, and rail workers with the click of a mouse.

-Connect to signals and switches to enable display of current signal states on map.
+Connect to signals and switches to enable display of current signal and switch states on map.

-View logs and generate reports that show changes in connectivity status to help identify possible network issues.
+View Connectivity Logs, which show changes in network-connectivity status to help identify possible network issues.

-Accuracy: The EMTRAC system utilizes advanced satellite and inertial positioning to ensure precise train location reporting—even in unfavorable environments.
+Accuracy: The advanced GNSS and inertial positioning ensures precise train location reporting—even in adverse conditions and environments.

 The EMTRAC PTC System combines precise positioning technology with secure FHSS radio communication to incorporate key elements of Positive Train Control.
 The EMTRAC system includes Stop-Bar Overrun, Overspeed Protection, and Collision Avoidance—while also offering additional capability as described below.